codeispoetry/sharepicgenerator/README.md

 4. Be happy with your small picture gallery

+# Create a new tenant automatically
+1. make create-tenant

+2. create section in config.ini for new tenanant
+5. edit .htaccess
+5. add gallery and pictures to shared_dirs in deploy.php

+5. make compile

+5. update config.ini on server
-# Create a new tenant
+# Create a new tenant manually
 1. Copy dir code/dist/tenants/federal and rename it
 3. Copy code/build/js/federal
 4. Copy code/webpack.tenats/federal.js